Meme1079/NoteSkin-Selector-Remaster/README.md

           - 0.7.3

 ## Features
-- A new user-friendly graphical user interface (GUI)
+- A brand new user-friendly graphical user interface (GUI)
-     - A 4x4 grid to select multiple skins
+     - A `4x4` display grid to select multiple skins
-     - A scroll bar to change skin pages
+     - A scroll bar to scroll through multiple pages of skin
-     - A search bar to search and select certain skins.
+     - A search bar to easily find the certain skin you want to select
-- A new user-friendly implementation of skins
+- A brand new user-friendly implementation of skins
-- A preview of every animation of the skins
+- Previews of the skins and its animations associated with it
-- ~~A preview-editor for offsetings the skin's animation preview~~
+- ~~Preview-editor for offsetings the skin's animation preview~~
-- Support for data saving
+- Customizable background music
-- Customizable background Music
+- Saves the data

 ***